-- A protective barrier that keeps us safe - Must be applied on a consistent and ongoing basis - They teach kids what healthy boundaries look like in relationships
+- Boundaries are the limits and rules we set for ourselves within relationships. - Boundaries must be applied on a consistent and ongoing basis. - They teach kids what healthy boundaries look like in relationships.

 How do I know if my personal boundaries have been crossed?
 You feel...